The belly; the part of the body that contains all of the structures between the chest and pelvis.

 Substances, usually proteins, produced by a cancer or by the body’s response to the presence of cancer that can be detected in the blood.

-Also called a sonogram, ultrasonogram, or ultrasound scan; imaging method that bounces sounds waves off internal organs to produce echoes; a computer creates patterns from these echoes that can determine whether tissue is normal or abnormal.
+Also called a sonogram, ultrasonogram, or ultrasound scan; imaging method that bounces sound waves off internal organs to produce echoes; a computer creates patterns from these echoes that can determine whether tissue is normal or abnormal.

 Term used to cover all types of complementary and alternative treatments that fall outside of proven therapies.
 (See also Alternative Therapy.)